-5.6.1.
-Parents are responsible for working in partnership with the academy to support and reinforce the behaviour policy.

-5.6.2.
-Parents will:

-- promote a positive culture of behaviour and celebrate their child's successes and achievements - get to know the academy's behaviour policy and reinforce the ethos and values of the policy with their child when necessary - support their child in adhering to the academy's behaviour policy - inform the academy of any changes in circumstances that may affect their child's behaviour - discuss any behavioural concerns with relevant staff promptly, contact should start with the Form Tutor. - take part in any pastoral work following misbehaviour (for example: attending reintegration meetings or reviews of specific behaviour interventions) - raise any concerns about the management of behaviour with the academy directly with Miss Rhexa, Assistant Principal - KS3 Behaviour and Attitudes.
+- 5.6.1.
+Parents are responsible for working in partnership with the academy to support and reinforce the behaviour policy. - 5.6.2.
+Parents will: - promote a positive culture of behaviour and celebrate their child's successes and achievements - get to know the academy's behaviour policy and reinforce the ethos and values of the policy with their child when necessary - support their child in adhering to the academy's behaviour policy - inform the academy of any changes in circumstances that may affect their child's behaviour - discuss any behavioural concerns with relevant staff promptly [insert main point of contact in academy] - take part in any pastoral work following misbehaviour (for example: attending reintegration meetings or reviews of specific behaviour interventions) - raise any concerns about the management of behaviour with the academy directly [insert main point of contact in academy]